hisurfadvisory/MACROSS/ncore/README.md

 <b>I. display.ps1</b><br>
 	&emsp;<b>A.</b> splashPage() = a cosmetic function for the MACROSS menu<br>
 <br>
 	&emsp;<b>B.</b> screenResults() = This is a cosmetic feature that lets you present your script's results in a pre-formatted manner on screen.
-Call this function with 1 required parameter (plus 2 optional) to print a table:<br>
+Call this function with 1 required parameter (plus 2 optional) to print a table.
+Additionally, if you have need to highlight a value, attach a color to it with a "~" symbol, as below:<br>
 	Usage:<br>

 	# This displays your results in 3 columns like a spreadsheet
-	foreach($i in someFunction){ screenResults $result_name $result_value $optional_value }
+	foreach($i in someFunction){ screenResults $result_name "red~$result_value" $optional_value }
 	screenResults 'endr'

+The second parameter above, "red~$result_value", will print $result_value in red-colored text.
 At the end of printing your results, call the function again with a single parameter 'endr', to write a closing "row" separator at the bottom of the table.
 Example output:<br>

 	‖≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡‖
 	║ HOST 1                 ║ Windows 11                ║ Patched                             ║